ebuchman/blog/content/posts/coins-history.md

 Rome.
 The libra - actually, the *libra pondo* - was a unit of weight, literally, a "pound by weight".
 The solidus and denarius were gold and silver coins respectively.
-Minting of the silver denarius began circa 200 BC in order to pay for the Punic Wars - wars which came to define the Roman Republic itself.
+Minting of the silver denarius began circa 200 BC in order to pay for the Punic Wars.
 Coinage as a medium has its origin in war some ~400 years earlier, where it was first used by Lydians as a convenient means to pay their soldiers (i.e. to distribute hunks of metal to a large number of people).
+The word soldier in turn derives from the word solidus.
 This basic use case of coinage - of paying for soldiers and war - would resonate through the ensuing millenia.

 Rome's silver denarius continued to be minted until about 200 AD.
 The gold solidus, however, only began to be minted in the early 300 ADs.
 By then, the denarius had been debased copper.
 At a point in late Rome, a gold solidus was worth some 7200 copper coins.
-A Roman senator could make 100k-350k solidus per year, and could buy a slave for ~20 solidi.
+A Roman senator could make 100k-350k solidus per year, and could buy a slave for ~20 soldi.
 Copper coins could be used for small day-to-day purchases in the towns.[^soldi]

 The coinage of late Rome thus had no silver - just gold and copper.
 Copper is less